Program dates: July 5-31, 2020

 All students must take a proctored math assessment.
 Please remember that the skills assessment is just one element of the application and will be reviewed holistically with all other required materials.

-Students are encouraged to take the test at one of the 4 testing sites.
-2019 testing dates are February 16 (Seattle); February 25 (Yakima), March 1 (Spokane) and March 8 (Seattle).
+Students are encouraged to take the test at one of the four testing sites.
+2020 testing dates are March 7 (UW Seattle and UW Othello Commons), March 14 (UW Tacoma), March 21 (UW Bothell and Othello Commons).

-Students who are unable to travel to one of the test sites for the assessment are required to find a teacher or school official to proctor the test.
+Students who are unable to travel to one of the test sites for the assessment are required to find a teacher or school administrator to proctor the test.

 What are the costs for the Math Academy?

-The Math Academy program is free for student participants.
-This opportunity is made possible thanks to the University of Washington College of Engineering, and the generous contributions of our corporate and individual donors.
+The Math Academy program is free, thanks to the generous contributions of our corporate and individual donors.